There's a Whole World Out ThereExplore Westmont’s Global Programs

 The Global Studies Fellows Program offers students returning from an off-campus semester the chance to be part of a special seminar course examining a wide panorama of global themes and challenges.
 Students who enroll in the Global Studies Fellows Seminar may also complete additional credits to achieve a minor in Global Studies.

-Mayterm programs offer students up to 8 units of credit while studying abroad in the summer.
+Mayterm and summer session programs offer students up to 8 units of credit while studying off campus in the summer.
 All programs are faculty-led and provide students with an opportunity to learn, live, and engage with the culture around them while building community with their Mayterm cohort.
-Mayterm 2019 programs include Borders, Boundaries, and Brexits: Jerusalem to Belfast, London Theater, and Kinesiology in the UK.

 Semester in Social Entrepreneurship